biointec/blamm/README.md

 blamm hist -e -l 20000000 motifs.jaspar sequences.mf
 ```

-Regardless of whether the *theorertical* or *empirical* histograms are computed, the user can specify the number of bins per histogram (250 by default) using the `-b <val>` or `--numbins <val>` flag.
+Regardless of whether the *theoretical* or *empirical* histograms are computed, the user can specify the number of bins per histogram (250 by default) using the `-b <val>` or `--numbins <val>` flag.
 A higher number of bins improves the accuracy when converting p-values to PWM score thresholds.

 Finally, the `-H <path>` or `--histdir <path>` option can be used to provide `blamm` with a path to an existing directory where the histogram output files can be written.